BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/IceStick.md

 terminal-over-USB connection).
 We use 6144 bytes of RAM.
 It is not very much, but we cannot do more on the IceStick.
 You will see that with 6k of RAM, you can still program nice and interesting RISC-V demos.
-The file contains some `CONFIGWORD` commends that need to be kept: the firmware generation tool uses them to store the hardware configuration in some predefine memory areas.
+The file contains some `CONFIGWORD` commands that need to be kept: the firmware generation tool uses them to store the hardware configuration in some predefine memory areas.

-We configure `FemtoRV/femtosoc.v` as follows:
+We configure `FemtoRV/femtosoc.v` as follows (we keep unused options as commented-out lines):
 ```
 /*
  * Optional mapped IO devices